Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Stability under sums

 \begin{pb} Is there a Banach space that has property HFC$_p$ (or HFC$_{p,d}$/HC$_p$/HC$_{p,d}$) without being AUSable?
 If a Banach space $X$ coarse Lipschitz embeds into a Banach space $Y$ that is reflexive and AUS, does it follow that $X$ is AUSable? \end{pb}

 We will finish this section by saying a few words about a natural class of spaces to study here: the Lindenstrauss spaces (see \cite{espLin}).
-For any Banach space $X$, we will note $Z_X$ the Lindenstrauss space associated to $X$.
-In \cite{Braga2}, Braga showed that neither $Z_{c_0}^*$, $Z_{\ell_1}$ or $Z_{X_{\omega}^*}^*$ can have any of the concentration properties we introduced, even though they are $2$-AUSable (see \cite{CL}).
-The key point of the proof for the spaces $Z_{c_0}^*$ and $Z_{X_{\omega}^*}^*$ is that they satisfy the assumptions of the following property, that can be deduced from \cite{Braga2}.
+For any Banach space $X$, we will note by $Z_X$ the Lindenstrauss space associated to $X$.
+In \cite{Braga2}, Braga showed that neither $Z_{c_0}^*$, $Z_{\ell_1}$ or $Z_{X_{\omega}^*}^*$ can have any of the concentration properties we introduced, even though they are $2$-AUSable (see \cite{CL}) and do not contain $c_0$ nor $\ell_1$.
+The key point of the proof for the spaces $Z_{c_0}^*$ and $Z_{X_{\omega}^*}^*$ is that they satisfy the assumptions of the following proposition, that can be deduced from \cite{Braga2}.

 \begin{prop} Let $X$ be a Banach space such that $X^*$ is separable. \\ Assume that there exist $A,C \geq 1$, $(z_{k,j,n}^{**})_{k \in \N, j \in \{1,\cdots,k\}, n \in \N} \subset C B_{X^{**}}$ such that for every $k \in \N$, the map satisfies